Klaus Gruner

 Klaus Gruner (born 22 August 1952 in Frankenhausen, Crimmitschau) is a former East German handball player who competed in the 1980 Summer Olympics.

 He was a member of the East German handball team which won the gold medal.
+He played all six matches and scored three goals.
+He was the top scorer in the DDR Oberliga in the 1977–78 season with 139 goals.

-He played all six matches and scored three goals.He continues to coach a squad of youth in Hollenstedt, TuS Jahn Hollenstedt including his granddaughter Linnea Gruner.
+He continues to coach a squad of youth in Hollenstedt, TuS Jahn Hollenstedt including his granddaughter Linnea Gruner.